lcagney/MSDS-Practicum-2/README.md

 ## The Final Model
 The final model had an R<sup>2</sup> value of 77.7%, RMSE value of 9, and MAE of 6.4.

+## Conclusion
+Music trends tend to come in cycles and are not necessarily contained to a specific timeline.
+The model was able to correctly predict the year within a couple years of the actual release year for more than half the test dataset.
+There are various factors that could cause a prediction to be off.

 ## Next Steps
 - Include genre once reducing cardinality, see if that addresses the residual plot
   - The genre could be the lurking variable causing a linear pattern for the residual polt